ctpitt/Game-Day-Notifications/README.md

 - Fetches live NBA game scores using an external API.
 - Sends formatted score updates to subscribers via SMS/Email using Amazon SNS.
 - Scheduled automation for regular updates using Amazon EventBridge.
-- Designed with security in mind, following the principle of least privilege for IAM roles.
+- Designed with security in mind, following the principle of least-privilege for IAM roles.

 ## **Prerequisites**
 - Free account with subscription and API Key at [sportsdata.io](https://sportsdata.io/)